* This is the Professional Version. *

 Responders should receive maintenance therapy.

 Patients with toxic appearance, high fever, persistent vomiting, rebound, or a tender or palpable mass must be hospitalized for administration of IV fluids and antibiotics.
 Abscesses must be drained, either percutaneously or surgically.
-IV corticosteroids should be given only when infection has been ruled out or controlled.
+IV corticosteroids or biologic agents should be given only when infection has been ruled out or controlled.
 If there is no response to corticosteroids and antibiotics within 5 to 7 days, surgery is usually indicated.

 Severe refractory perianal fistulas may require temporary diverting colostomy but almost invariably recur after reconnection; hence, diversion is more appropriately considered a preparation for definitive surgery or at best an adjunct to infliximab or adalimumab rather than a primary treatment.